-Brain Shuttle Antibody Development Service
+BBB-Crossing Antibody Development Service

 The blood-brain barrier (BBB) hinders the diagnosis, treatment, and development of antibody-based immunotherapies for brain diseases.
-Based on the latest research developments and powerful technology platform, Creative Biolabs provides clients around the world with one-stop development services for brain-shuttle antibody therapies, actively delivering molecules and antibodies of your interest across the BBB through receptor-mediated cell action.
+Based on the latest research developments and powerful technology platform, Creative Biolabs provides clients around the world with one-stop development services for BBB-crossing antibody therapies, actively delivering molecules and antibodies of your interest across the BBB through receptor-mediated cell action.

-BBB Receptors and Brain Shuttle
+BBB Receptors and BBB-Crossing Antibodies

 The BBB is a barrier to the entry of macromolecular drugs and antibodies into the brain.
-Under its restriction, only 0.01-0.4% of the proteins in the blood can enter the central nervous system by passive diffusion, which includes therapeutic antibodies, usually of the IgG isotype, or key enzymes that degrade Aβ in the blood, such as anti-Tau BBB shuttle antibody.
+Under its restriction, only 0.01-0.4% of the proteins in the blood can enter the central nervous system by passive diffusion, which includes therapeutic antibodies, usually of the IgG isotype, or key enzymes that degrade Aβ in the blood, such as anti-Tau BBB-crossing antibody.
 Efforts to use various drugs to treat CNS disorders are increasing, but the BBB impediment makes it difficult for conventional drugs to achieve therapeutic doses in the brain.

 Fig 1.
 Schematic drawing of the BBB model.
 (Lopez, 2021)